 On a broader point, together with your colleagues, you appeared to suggest that the scope of the Scheme should now be broader than issues directly associated with the Applicants' complaints and dissatisfaction with the Horizon system and directly associated issues.
-Whilst I realise that it will come as a disappointment to some that no fault with the system has been identified in any of the now 114 cases that have been comprehensively reinvestigated by Post Office or as part of Second Sight's general work, the Scheme does not and will not extend beyond the Applicants' complaints and dissatisfaction with Horizon and associated issues.
+However, the Scheme was established with the specific and targeted purpose of addressing each of the individual Applicants' complaints and dissatisfaction with Horizon and directly associated issues and the fact is that no fault with the system has been identified in any of the now 119 cases that have been comprehensively re-investigated by Post Office or as part of Second Sight's general work.
+That should be welcomed and does not in any way suggest that the Scheme is failing to meet the objectives that we, together, set for it.
+There is simply no reason, therefore, to seek to change its scope retrospectively.

-In summary, it is my view that the Scheme and its processes are, in fact, operating broadly as they were designed to.
-We have found out much more about the underlying complaints of individual Applicants and, with the assistance of the Scheme, are seeking where it is possible and realistic to do so, to resolve those complaints.
-That said, the JFSA is increasingly unhappy with the overall results of the process and this is making it much more difficult for the Scheme to function effectively.
+In summary, it is my view that the Scheme and its processes are, in fact, operating as they were designed to.
+The Scheme has been enormously helpful: we have found out much more about the underlying complaints of individual Applicants and, through the Scheme mechanism, we are seeking where it is possible and realistic to do so, to resolve each of those individual complaints.
+That has always been our shared ambition for the Scheme and, on any reasonable and fair-minded view, I do not see any proper reason to revisit and alter the processes we designed together at this juncture or, indeed, at all.

-At a time when Post Office is working with thousands of postmasters across the UK to transform our business to benefit customers, I am very proud of the responsible manner which the business has acted on this matter.

-I can assure you that Post Office will continue thoroughly to re-investigate every case that has been raised by Applicants and remains committed to trying to resolve, in a manner which is fair to all parties, the issues raised by Applicants to the Scheme.
-We are monitoring the overall effectiveness of the Scheme and will let you know if any changes become necessary.
+I am very proud of the responsible manner which the business has acted on this matter and I can assure you that Post Office will continue thoroughly to re-investigate every case that has been raised by individual Applicants and we remain committed to trying to resolve, in a manner which is fair to all parties, the issues they have raised in the context of the Scheme.